phillycc/phillycc.github.io/_posts/2017-04-01-sales-dashboard.md

 ### Biggest accomplishments
 * Working with token-based authentication and maintaining state in an AngularJS SPA, including http interceptors for handling refresh tokens.
-* Going from vague idea to full-blown AngularJS/RESTful responsive app in under 4 weeks, just in time for its roll-out at the annual BioPlus sales conference.
+* Going from vague idea to full-blown AngularJS/RESTful responsive app in under 4 weeks, just in time for its roll-out at the annual BioPlus annual sales conference.

 ### Technologies used
 * Bootstrap/HTML/CSS